BradleyMatera/study-material/README.md

 3. Code the tokenizer in `src/ts/tokenizer.ts` from scratch.
 4. Run `npm run build && npm test`.
 5. Flip to `test-strategy.md` if something fails and troubleshoot using the prompts.
+6. Ready to impress?
+Head to `make-it-real.md` and build the interactive demo.

 ## When You Deploy To GitHub Pages
 - Commit your updates: `git add . && git commit -m "Describe change"`.